-The vibe is relaxed with a hippie and edgy feel.
+The vibe is relaxed with a hippie feel.
 It’s a popular place for people to go to start their night out on the town, thanks to the many tempting food stalls and lively bars.
 The market attracts a good mixture of both locals and foreigners.
 Do be sure to carry cash as many vendors and establishments don’t accept credit or debit cards.

 What to do there: Mingle with the crowds and experience the laid-back Goan vibe as you stroll around the bustling and atmospheric Arpora Saturday Night Market.
 Browse a large selection of items, including spices, clothing, artworks, crafts, souvenirs, handmade goods, jewellery and accessories, perfumes, funky lamps, shoes, and much, much more.
 Don’t forget to haggle when making any purchases and keep in mind that you can often score terrific discounts if buying several items from the same seller.
 Treat yourself to a delicious assortment of tasty goodies and call into one of the bars for a few drinks to really get you in the weekend mood.